Quiet Is Violent World Tour

 Quiet Is Violent World Tour (stylized as quiet is viølent world tour) was the second concert tour by the American musical duo Twenty One Pilots, in support of their third studio album Vessel (2013).
 The tour began on September 4, 2014, in Columbus, and concluded on November 21, 2014, in Mexico City.

 Background

 To help support Vessel, the band toured internationally throughout the year.
 Twenty One Pilots played a number of music festivals and other events all around the country which focused mainly on the album, such as Lollapalooza, Bonnaroo, Boston Calling, and Firefly.
 On August 19, it was announced on the band's Facebook account that American indie pop band MisterWives and indie rock band Vinyl Theatre would be joining as act supporters for the tour.
 As a result, they took the show requests from different cities and blended them into the Quiet Is Violent World Tour, which began in September 4, and ended in November 21.

-Set list

-This setlist is a representative of the average setlist for the duration of the tour, and is therefore not representative of all tour dates.